 While watching skin care videos and reading blog posts, one can begin to wonder about what exactly causes acne.
 Additionally, it makes sense to wonder how long it takes for your pores to become clogged and start the ticking time bomb process that creates acne breakouts.

+How Long Does it Take to Clog Pores?
 The answer is not a simple one.
 More or less, how long it takes for your pores to become clogged depends entirely on your own genetic makeup, skin type, and what environmental factors you are exposed to.
 There is no cut and dry answer available because what may be instantaneous in some people may not happen at all in others.

 What is a clogged pore?